TIARE-IA

 José Luis Passos (UCLA Spanish and Portuguese)

-Brazilian literature scholar pioneering digital documentation of critically endangered indigenous languages in Northeast Brazil through innovative preservation methodologies
+Brazilian literature scholar pioneering digital documentation of critically endangered indigenous languages in Northeast Brazil through innovative preservation methodologies.
+Expert in applying cutting-edge AI technologies for linguistic documentation and cultural preservation in collaboration with indigenous communities.

 Shannon Speed (UCLA American Indian Studies)

-Chickasaw Nation citizen and AISC Director specializing in indigenous sovereignty, language revitalization, and activist research methodologies across Mexico and the United States
+Chickasaw Nation citizen and Director of UCLA’s American Indian Studies Center, specializing in indigenous sovereignty, language revitalization, and activist research methodologies.
+Leading scholar in decolonial research practices and community-centered approaches to cultural reclamation across Mexico and the United States.

 Zrinka Stahuljak (UCLA Comparative Literature)

-Medieval studies scholar and educational pioneer leading UCLA’s first AI integration in humanities through innovative Kudu platform implementation
+Medieval studies scholar and educational pioneer leading UCLA’s first AI integration in humanities through innovative Kudu platform implementation.
+Director of the Center for Early Global Studies, specializing in comparative literature and pioneering AI-assisted pedagogical approaches in humanities education.

 TIARE-IA Conference agenda